openstack-archive/syntribos/README.rst

 -----------------

 `Command injection`_ attacks are done by injecting arbitrary commands in an attempt to execute these commands on a remote system.
-In syntribos this is achieved by injecting a set of strings that have been proven to be successful in executing a command injection attacks.
+In syntribos, this is achieved by injecting a set of strings that have been proven to be successful in executing a command injection attacks.